aeferreira/metabolinks/README.rst

 Features are a bit scarce right now:

 - peak list alignment
-- data matrix filtering, conversion and sample similarity measures
+- data matrix preprocessing, and similarity measures
 - compound taxonomy retrieval

 But our road map is clear and we expect to stabilize in a beta version pretty soon.